grafana/tempo/docs/sources/tempo/api_docs/_index.md

 parameters as [search](#search).
 For a given query Tempo will return a series of intermediate results, a final result and will then gracefully close the websocket connection.

-You can test this endpoint using curl like so:
+You can test this endpoint using curl:
 ```bash
 curl -G -s http://localhost:3200/api/search-ws \
 	-H 'Connection: Upgrade' \